GovTechSG/govtech-free-access/name-change.md

 ?> **Note:** You may see the new name, Free Access Initiative, used in communications and documentation going forward.

-# Rename to Free Access Initiative

-The Product Development Tools initiative is taking on a new identity.
-We're renaming it to the Free Access Initiative to better reflect its purpose and benefits.
-This change emphasises our commitment to providing GovTech staff with streamlined, cost-free access to essential development tools.

 ## Reasons for the Change

 - **Improved Clarity**: The new name, Free Access Initiative, more accurately describes the core benefit of the programme - providing free access to essential development tools for eligible GovTechies.